-NOTE: Exhibits not listed will not be admitted at trial, except for good cause shown.
-All listed exhibits shall be deemed admissible unless there is an explicit objection stated to the exhibit. (c) Deposition Testimony: Counsel shall list each witness who is expected to testify by deposition at trial.
-Such list will include a designation by page references of the deposition transcript which each party proposes to read into evidence.
+NOTE: Exhibits not exchanged seven (7) days prior to submission of the Joint Trial Memorandum and exhibits not listed will not be admitted at trial, except for good cause shown and except for any exhibits admitted solely for impeachment.
+All listed exhibits shall be deemed admissible unless there is an explicit objection stated to the exhibit.

+b.
+Deposition Testimony: Counsel shall list each witness who is expected to testify by deposition at trial.
+Such list will include a designation by page references of the deposition transcript that each party proposes to read into evidence.
 Cross-designations shall be listed as provided by Fed.
 R. Civ.
 P. 32(a)(6).
 The list shall include all objections to deposition designations.
 A marked-up version of the deposition transcript should also be submitted along with the Joint Trial Memorandum (blue for plaintiff; red for defendant).